What is household identification?

 Typically data engineers cope with this challenge by defining data model architecture, which sets clear rules on how the data need to be stored.
 Over time, such data models become too complex to work with and require significant efforts to be maintained.

 4. Activate collected and processed data

-However, the biggest challenge occurs at `the last mile` when collected and processed data needs to be exposed for the rest of the organization to implement personalization initiatives.
-With every new customer-focused initiative engineering team needs to build specialized data load processes or integrations to expose data to other IT systems.
+However, the biggest challenge is at `the last mile‘.
+Processed data need to be exposed to the rest of the organization for the implementation of personalization initiatives.
+With every new customer-focused initiative, the engineering team needs to build specialized data load processes or integrations for data exposure to other IT systems.

-Over time it becomes very challenging to govern all of these processes, especially as they have a direct impact on customer experience and business processes.
+Over time, it becomes very complex to govern all of these processes, especially as they have a direct impact on customer experience and business processes.

 Streamline personalization initiatives with Exacaster Customer Data Platform (CDP)

-In order to help our clients to streamline personalization initiatives and cope with these challenges, the Exacaster team has developed a customer data platform – Exacaster Customer 360.
+To help our Telco clients to streamline personalization initiatives and cope with these challenges, the Exacaster team has developed a customer data platform – Exacaster Customer 360.

-Our platform works as a centralized repository to automatically collect, process and expose all internal and external customer data.
-It is equipped with out-of-the-box data models and identity management tailored for telecom use cases, which allows us to lower time to market and improve the ROI of personalization initiatives.
+Our platform works as a centralized repository for the automatic collection, processing, and exposure of all internal and external customer data.
+The platform is equipped with out-of-the-box solutions tailored for telecom use cases, enabling lower time to market and higher ROI of personalization initiatives.

 MEET THE AUTHOR

-After implement big-data analytics processes in one of the largest telco groups in South America, Tomas is now driving the development of the Customer Data Platform solution to help Telecoms achieve customer experience excellence.
+After implementing big-data analytics processes for one of the largest telco groups in South America, Tomas now is driving the development of the Customer Data Platform solution to help Telecoms achieve customer experience excellence.
 While driving product vision and strategy, Tomas also closely works with sales and marketing.